zorrzai/admissibility-protocol/README.md

 On 17 April 2026, the US Federal Reserve, OCC, and FDIC issued revised model-risk guidance (SR 26-2 / OCC Bulletin 2026-13 / FDIC FIL-15-2026), superseding the 2011 SR 11-7.
 It places **generative and agentic AI models outside the scope of the model-risk framework** ("novel and rapidly evolving") and leaves each institution to define, document, and defend its own governance — while examiners retain safety-and-soundness authority regardless of scope.
 AP-1 is a candidate measurement for exactly that self-defined obligation: it tests the property (admissibility of quantitative output) a generative or agentic system must demonstrate before an institution can rely on its figures.
 The standard's Appendix A maps each dimension to durable expectations shared across the US guidance, the UK PRA's SS1/23, and the EU AI Act high-risk provisions.

+## Related work

+AP-1 does not originate the ideas it rests on — the policy/control distinction, the deterministic-layer remedy for numerical fabrication, and admissibility as a property of a system all appear in prior and concurrent work.
+AP-1's contribution is their consolidation into a versioned, openly-licensed, falsifiable standard.
+This list is indicative, not exhaustive.

+- **Closest prior work** — Barbieri, Vargas & Ferraz, *Auditing AI Investment Recommendations as Executable Actions* (arXiv:2606.27570, 2026): audits an AI recommendation as an executable action against a deterministic baseline and finds the dominant failure is computation, not judgment.
+AP-1 differs in unit (a *figure*, across seven dimensions) and in making the invocation guarantee the headline claim.
+- **Admissibility as a model-external property** — *Admissibility Alignment* / Proof-Carrying Admissibility Compilation (arXiv:2601.01816).
+- **Policy vs control / enforcement at the tool call** — Microsoft Agent Governance Toolkit; solver-checked tool calls (arXiv:2603.20449); AgentSpec, VeriGuard, ProbGuard, TRAC.
+These *enforce*; AP-1 *measures* whether the control exists and is guaranteed.
+- **Tool-invocation as capability** — When2Call (NAACL 2025); AP-1 instead asks whether the decision is the model's to make at all.
+- **Adjacent** — deterministic inference (EigenAI), ISO/IEC 42001, NIST CAISI AI Agent Standards Initiative (2026), and the legal literature on admissibility of AI-generated evidence.

+**Specific to AP-1:** the D7 invocation guarantee (incl. instruction-removed, D7.1b) as the headline; the seven dimensions bundled with pre-registration/disclosure; and a stated falsification condition (§2.5).

 ## Reference implementation

 The scoring script, question-set template, raw-data schema, and disclosure checklist are being released in this repository, with the scoring script and supporting artifacts scheduled for publication by **24 July 2026**.